 Do you need a private utility locator?

-In most places, customer-owned utilities will remain unmarked and vulnerable to interruption until a private utility locator is hired to complete the job.
+In most places, customer-owned utilities remain unmarked and vulnerable to interruption until a private utility locator is hired to complete the job.

 When you need affordable, expert utility locating services to protect your infrastructure, Piedmont Locating Services is here to help.